 - Exchange tokens are defined as crypto assets, a new type of intangible asset intended to be used as a payment method.

 Sanction Scanner Solution for Cryptocurrency

 Nowadays, Cryptocurrencies are more and more in our lives.
 The development of the crypto industry brought along its regulations in this sector.
 With Sanction Scanner AML Solutions, crypto businesses can easily comply with local or global crypto regulations.
 Crypto Operations have to implement AML regulations and controls.
-It automates the AML compliance processes of UK crypto exchange with Sanction Scanner's powerful and flexible API support.
+It automates the AML compliance processes of the UK crypto exchange with Sanction Scanner's powerful and flexible API support.
 Besides, crypto businesses can offer customers an excellent experience while reducing false positives and manual transactions with our API support.

 Organizations serving in the crypto industry must fulfill their AML and KYC obligations during customer account opening.
 Through our AML Screening and Monitoring Software, crypto exchanges can scan customers' Adverse Media, Sanctions, and PEP lists from more than two hundred countries.
 In this way, with Sanction Scanner, crypto businesses can comply with regulations and be protected from regulatory penalties.
 Contact us for detailed information.